Stunning photographs of West Norfolk scenes in new exhibition

-A photography exhibition featuring work by members of the Forward Day Centre and Ezone in Lynn opens in the town next week.
+A photographic exhibition featuring work by members of the Forward Day Centre and Ezone in Lynn opens in the town next week.

 “Scenes of King’s Lynn and West Norfolk” is being staged at Greyfriars Art Space in St. James Street on Tuesday, Wednesday and Thursday (October 4-6) from 10am-4pm daily.
 There will also be a civic visit by the borough mayor, David Whitby, on Tuesday evening.